MohammadRezaAnsari/MohammadRezaAnsari/README.md

 ### 🌟 **Professional Experience**

+- **iOS Developer, Snapp!**
+  - Redesigned the login flow on the Driver application to enhance user experience and security.
+  - Developed a random authentication flow to bolster application security.
+  - Refactored and maintained application modules, adhering to SOLID principles.
+  - Implemented AVFoundation-based pre-validation to reduce server load.

 - **iOS Developer | Technical Consultant, IntRest**
   - Spearheaded the development of a health food app from concept to deployment.
   - Utilized VIPER architecture to improve code modularity and scalability.